sebwolf-de/MUQ/readme.md

 # Overview
+This is a fork from original muq2 (see description below) at commit 7fafda25.
+It was forked to enable some changes in the source code for my MA project to enable fused simulation runs in UQ_SeisSol.

+## MUQ - Overview

 Welcome to MUQ (pronounced “muck”), a modular software framework for defining and solving forward and inverse uncertainty quantification problems.